 Compost also improves soil health, so incorporate organic matter into the soil.

-Healthy soil with a good microbial community can outcompete and suppress soil-borne pathogens, including verticillium wilt fungi.
+Healthy soil, rich in a diverse microbial community, can outcompete and suppress soil-borne pathogens such as Verticillium wilt fungi.

 4. Control Weeds